Affordable Connectivity

 If you're in Arizona and struggling with phone bills, you're not alone.
 The government-backed Lifeline program helps low-income residents get free phones and service, no catch, just support.

 Whether you're job hunting, managing appointments, or keeping in touch with family, a working phone isn’t a luxury, it’s essential.
-This guide walks you through how to qualify, where to apply, and which providers actually deliver.
+This article walks you through how to qualify, where to apply, and which providers actually deliver.

 You don’t need a law degree to fill out the Lifeline form.
 But you do need your documents in order.